awsdocs/amazon-workdocs-user-guide/doc_source/what_is.md

 You can also share your files with other users for collaboration or review, and you can view many different types of files, including all common document and image formats\.

-For more information about the types of files that Amazon WorkDocs supports, see [File types supported for viewing and feedback](file-types.md)\.

-**Note**
-Amazon WorkDocs isn't available on Linux\.

 ## Pricing<a name="pricing"></a>

 Amazon WorkDocs has no upfront fees or commitments\.
 For more information, see [Pricing](https://aws.amazon.com/workdocs/pricing)\.